bxparks/AceButton/README.md

 Here are the high-level features of the AceButton library:

-* debounces the mechnical contact
+* debounces the mechanical contact
 * handles both pull-up and pull-down wiring
 * event-driven through a user-defined `EventHandler` callback funcition
 * supports 6 event types: